rsdoiel/antennaApp/about.md

   - Linkblog
   - website generator

-date_released: 2025-09-11
+date_released: 2025-09-12
 ---

 About this software
 ===================

-## antennaApp 0.0.3
+## antennaApp 0.0.4

-Added additional field support for front matter.
-Mappging datePublished to pubDate, abstract to description and postPath should point to the Markdown document.
+Improved the generate action but having it update HTML of posted item.
+Added enclosure of Markdown content from posts to RSS rendering.
+Added alternate link in head for Markdown verion of posts.

 ### Authors